ayqazi/mac-minikube-config/README.md

 # mac-minikube-config

-Holds the Kubernetes manifests to set up a minikube cluster.
+Holds the Kubernetes manifests to set up the services on a local minikube cluster.
+This allows playing around and learning allows in a cheap and safe manner.
 Designed to be synced with ArgoCD running in the same cluster.

 Use the CLI or UI to create a new ArgoCD Application for each directory with manifests in it.